kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/enterprise/_index.md

 query, and what to do in case the query fails.
 By default, the timeout is set to 100ms, and the failure policy is to allow the request.

-{{% notice tip %}}
-You can check if envoy has errors with rate limiting by examining its stats that end in `ratelimit.error`.
-`glooctl proxy stats` displays the stats from one of the envoys in your cluster.
-{{% /notice %}}

 To change the timeout to 200ms, use the following command:

 ```bash